 Positivity and praise is fundamental to everyday life at Lavant.
 Ultimately, it is our aim that children identify their own strengths and areas of challenge, and develop an intrinsic sense of pride in their behaviour and learning.
-As adults, we encourage this is through verbal praise, stickers, work being sent home, celebration certificates, communication with parents and sending children to other members of staff for celebration and praise.
-In addition to this, we offer house points for attitudes and effort in line with our school values and learning qualities.
-House Points are collected weekly.
-Every half term the house with the most points is celebrated.
+We recognise and celebrate good behaviour and learning in a variety of ways: